nasa/openmct/src/plugins/persistence/couch/README.md

 ## macOS

-While we highly recommend using the couchdb docker-compose installation, it is still possible to install couchdb through other means.
+While we highly recommend using the CouchDB docker-compose installation, it is still possible to install CouchDB through other means.

 ### Installing CouchDB